-Since then the organization has changed and matured; we serve thousands of participants yearly, employ a staff of 13, and have a professional board of directors.
-Operating as an independent living center since 1991, we are dedicated to provide the four core independent living services which are:
+Since then the organization has changed and matured; we serve thousands of participants yearly, employ a full time staff of 13, and have a professional board of directors.
+Operating as an independent living center since 1991, we are dedicated to providing the four core independent living services which are:

-4. Advocacy (self advocacy and systems advocacy).
-Our advocacy efforts at the Alliance include the Disabilities Law Project with a lawyer who handles civil rights cases for community members.
+- Advocacy (self advocacy and systems advocacy).
+Our advocacy efforts at the Alliance include the Disabilities Law Project with a lawyer who handles civil rights cases for community members

 “Independent Living is having the right and opportunity to pursue a course of action.
 And, it is having the freedom to fail-and to learn from one’s failures, just as nondisabled people do.”